La Malinche: The conquest of Mexico

-Role in the conquest of Mexico
+Debates about influence and importance in the conquest of Mexico

 For the conquistadores, having a reliable interpreter was important enough, but there is evidence that Marina's role and influence were larger still.
 Bernal Díaz del Castillo, a soldier who, as an old man, produced the most comprehensive of the eye-witness accounts, the Historia verdadera de la conquista de la Nueva España ("True Story of the Conquest of New Spain"), speaks repeatedly and reverentially of the "great lady" Doña Marina (always using the honorific title Doña).
 "Without the help of Doña Marina", he writes, "we would not have understood the language of New Spain and Mexico."
 Rodríguez de Ocaña, another conquistador, relates Cortés' assertion that after God, Marina was the main reason for his success.

 The evidence from Indigenous sources is even more interesting, both in the commentaries about her role, and in her prominence in the codex drawings made of conquest events.
 Although to some Marina may be known as a traitor, she was not viewed as such by all the Tlaxcalan.
 In some depictions they portrayed her as "larger than life," sometimes larger than Cortés, in rich clothing, and an alliance is shown between her and the Tlaxcalan instead of them and the Spaniards.
 They respected and trusted her and portrayed her in this light generations after the Spanish conquest.

 In the Lienzo de Tlaxcala (History of Tlaxcala), for example, not only is Cortés rarely portrayed without Marina poised by his side, but she is shown at times on her own, seemingly directing events as an independent authority.
-If she had been trained for court life, as in Díaz's account, her relationship to Cortés may have followed the familiar pattern of marriage among native elite classes.
+If she had been trained for court life, as in Díaz's account, her relationship with Cortés may have followed the familiar pattern of marriage among native elite classes.
 The role of the Nahua wife acquired through an alliance would have been to assist her husband achieve his military and diplomatic objectives.

 Today's historians give great credit to Marina's diplomatic skills, with some "almost tempted to think of her as the real conqueror of Mexico."
-In fact, old conquistadors on various occasions recalled that one of her greatest skills had been her ability to convince other natives of what she could perceive, that it was useless in the long run to stand against Spanish metal (arms) and Spanish ships.
+Old conquistadors on various occasions recalled that one of her greatest skills had been her ability to convince other natives of what she could perceive, that it was useless in the long run to stand against Spanish metal (arms) and Spanish ships.
 In contrast to earlier parts of Díaz del Castillo's account, after Marina began assisting Cortés, the Spanish were forced into combat on one more occasion.

 Had La Malinche not been part of the Conquest of Mexico for her language skills, communication between the Spanish and the Indigenous peoples would have been much harder.
 La Malinche knew how to speak in different registers and tones among certain Indigenous tribes and classes of people.
 For the Nahua audiences, she spoke rhetorically, formally, and high-handedly.
 This shift into formality gave the Nahua the impression that she was a noblewoman who knew what she was talking about.